kHarshit/kHarshit.github.io/_posts/2017-12-22-simplicity-doesn't-imply-accuracy.md

 date: 2017-12-22
 categories: [Data Science, Machine Learning]
 mathjax: true
+excerpt: "Examining Occam's razor in machine learning, why simpler models aren't always more accurate and how complexity relates to overfitting."
 ---

 Often, people say things like *beauty lies in simplicity*, *simplicity is the glory of expression, complexity is the enemy of execution*.
 But to what extent, these statements are true?